soedinglab/transannot/README.md

 ### Modules

-* `assemblereads`            It assembles raw sequencing reads to large genomic fragments (contigs)
+* `assemblereads`            It *de novo* assembles raw sequencing reads to large genomic fragments (contigs)
-* `annotate`            It clusters given input for the reduction of redundancy and runs sequnce-profile search against profile database (e.g. PDB70) and sequence-sequence search to obtain the closest homologs with annotated function.
+* `annotate`            It clusters given input for the reduction of redundancy and runs sequnce-profile search against profile database (e.g. PDB70) and sequence-sequence search to obtain the closest homologs with annotated function
 <!-- After running thhe search UniProt IDs will be retrieved to get more detailed information about the provided transcriptome.  -->
 <!-- (It finds homologs for assembled contigs in the custom defined protein seqeunce database (default UniProtKB) using reciprocal-best hits (rbh module) search from MMseqs2 suite if taxonomy ID `--taxid` is provided, or MMseqs2 search if no taxonomy ID is supplied.
 After runing the search Gene Ontology ID will be obtained from UniProt.) -->
 <!-- * `contamination`       It checks contaminated contigs using _easy-taxonomy_ module from MMseqs2 suite.
 This approach uses taxonomy assignments of every contig to identify contamination -->
 * `createquerydb`            It creates a database from the sequence space (obtained from `downloaddb` module) in a required format for MMseqs2 rbh module
 * `downloaddb`          It downloads the user defined database that serves as a search space for homology detection
+* `easytransannot`      Easy module for a quick start, performs assembly, downloads DB and executes annotation

 ### PLASS assembly

 Before running this step PLASS must be installed, detailed information about installation can be found [here](https://github.com/soedinglab/plass#install-plass).
+Please make sure PLASS is located in the current working directory.

 In this step, reads will be assembled with Protein-Level ASSembler PLASS and afterwards MMseqs2 database will be created, you may skip this step if the transcriptome is already assembled.
 Usage: